LSU wins first NCAA championship, beating Caitlin Clark and Iowa

+“My tears are tears of joy,” she said.
+“I’m so happy for everybody back home in Louisiana.”

-The loss ended one of the greatest individual performances in NCAA Tournament history by Clark, the AP national player of the year.
-The junior guard finished with 30 points.
+Clark, The Associated Press national player of the year, couldn’t lead the Hawkeyes to their first national title despite one of the greatest individual performances in NCAA Tournament history.
+The junior finished with 30 points.
 She scored 40 in the semifinals to knock out unbeaten South Carolina one game after she had the first 40-point triple-double in NCAA history in the Elite Eight.

 The dazzling guard, who grew up in Iowa, set the NCAA record for points in a tournament, passing the 177 that Sheryl Swoopes scored in 1993 en route to leading Texas Tech to the title that year.
 Clark ended her tournament with 191.